 I quit smoking over twelve years ago.
 I was 29 years old and didn’t want to enter my thirties as a smoker.
 I went on “the patch”, read a ton of literature to prepare myself for the day, and was successful.
-I do get the urge every now and then but I manage to resist.
-I heard about nicotine salt juice recently so maybe that can help keep the urges away, it would have helped make quitting much easier too.
 While I primarily credit the patch for the success, I must also give credit to two fine gentlemen, Ben and Jerry.

 I gained 40-50 pounds after I quit smoking.